ghmicasa/ghmicasa/_posts/2020-06-28-the practice of mindfulness.md

 ---
 title: The practice of mindfulness.
 description: Thoughts are powerful.
-A thought of winning a race gives adrenaline rush, a physical process in the body.
-If these thoughts make way into the subconscious world from the conscious world, the body behaves accordingly.
+The thought of winning a race triggers an adrenaline rush, a tangible physical response.
+When these thoughts permeate from the conscious to the subconscious, the body reacts accordingly.
-date: "2020-06-28 04:00:00 +0530"
+date: "2020-06-28 15:00:00 +0530"
 ---
 Thoughts are powerful.
-A thought of winning a race gives adrenaline rush, a physical process in the body.
-If these thoughts make way into the subconscious world from the conscious world, the body behaves accordingly.
+The thought of winning a race triggers an adrenaline rush, a tangible physical response.
+When these thoughts permeate from the conscious to the subconscious, the body reacts accordingly.

-If it’s a positive thought, it will give you wings to fly, and if it’s negative thought, it will destroy you, eat you from inside.
-If it’s on conscious plane, you can reason it and play with it, but if it makes way into your subconscious world then the entire game changes.
-You can’t escape it or ignore it.
+Positive thoughts empower you, while negative ones can destroy you from within.
+On the conscious level, you can reason with and manipulate these thoughts.
+However, once they enter the subconscious, the dynamic shifts entirely.
+Escape or ignore them, you cannot.

-It’s difficult to bring things from the subconscious world into the conscious world, and deliberately transfer thoughts from the conscious world into the subconscious world.
-All it requires is depth of thought, depth of reasoning, and a humongous amount of physical energy.
-This is called the practice of “mindfulness.”
+Bringing thoughts from the subconscious to the conscious, and deliberately transferring them in the opposite direction, is challenging.
+It demands depth of thought, rigorous reasoning, and significant mental energy.
+This practice is known as 'mindfulness.'

-The connection between mind and body is real, and is very beautiful.
+The mind-body connection is a tangible and profound reality.